opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/deploy-grafana-loki-on-cce.md

 ![image](/img/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki/Screenshot_from_2025-10-09_10-07-54.png)

 :::note
 The **loki_cluster_seed.json** file is a metadata file generated by Loki to help manage and identify the state of the cluster.
 It contains information such as the cluster’s unique identifier, deployment configuration, and references to index and storage metadata.
 This file acts as a seed record that allows Loki components to coordinate and recognize each other during startup or recovery.
-In setups using object storage, such as Open Telekom Cloud OBS, the file is stored in the bucket defined for Loki’s backend and ensures consistent initialization of the cluster after restarts or scaling events.
+In setups using object storage, such as T Cloud Public OBS, the file is stored in the bucket defined for Loki’s backend and ensures consistent initialization of the cluster after restarts or scaling events.
 :::